Do You Work? How Do You Afford To Travel Fulltime?

-My standard answer used to be I drink a lot, as a joke, but upon careful reflexion, I decided some may take me literally and hence, out of a sheer desire to avoid encouraging drunk parenting, I ceased responding this way.
-The real answer is that I don’t do it all.
-I do some.
-Of course I have to prioritize and for me that means little things like matching socks, even matching shoes sometimes are not important.
+My standard answer used to be I drink a lot, as a joke, but upon careful reflection, I decided some may take me literally and hence, out of a sheer desire to avoid encouraging drunk parenting, I ceased responding this way.
+The real answer is that we don’t do it all.
+We do some.
+Of course we have to prioritize, who doesn’t?
+For us that means little things like matching socks, even matching shoes sometimes are not important.
 Parents with any number of children know that matching socks only occur right out of the bag and that 2 socks of any color, style and shape make a pair.
 Sometimes we wear snow boots in the middle of the summer, sometimes we wear swimsuits 5 days out of the week, and some days we never change out of our bedclothes – it’s officially called a pajama day.

 My priorities lie in the bigger things.
 It is mandatory that we have fun every day and do something extreme, that we at some point in the day finish our schoolwork, that we find time to pray and that my kids eat healthy … these are the four things that I don’t cut out of any day.
 Everything else, I mean EVERYTHING else can and often does get left by the wayside.
 My kids and our family are the priorities.